What, How, and Why Are Consumers Buying Now?

 A Retail Consumer Spending Report

-That said, consumers remain cautious in their spending habits and are expected to continue to seek out deals and discounts.
+In response, many consumers are expected to continue to seek out deals and discounts.
 Shoppers are looking toward more price-conscious choices, including “dupes” of high-end products.
-Although big-ticket sales may soften, expect an uptick in sales to bargain hunters.
+In fact, McKinsey found that three quarters of surveyed consumers traded down—especially in the grocery category—in Q1 2025.
+Although big-ticket sales may soften, retailers should expect an uptick in sales to bargain hunters.

 For Shoppers, Value is in Vogue

-According to McKinsey & Co., we’re entering a new era of consumer behavior defined by a “value now” mentality.
+What gives, and what does this mean for retailers and brands?
+McKinsey & Co. says we’re entering a new era of consumer behavior defined by a “value now” mentality.
 In response to discouragement about the economy, consumers aren’t just chasing low prices—they’re focused on getting the best bang for their buck.
 And, depending on the category, they’re oscillating between trade-offs and splurges.

 Adding value means delivering what matters most to consumers.
 It amounts to exceeding expectations in ways that convince them that the benefits of their purchase outweigh the monetary cost.